 4. Political Science: The Wrong Side of Right by Jenn Marie Thorne

 Imagine living your whole life knowing nothing about your father and then suddenly, one day, you learn he is a U.S. Senator currently running for president.
-Kate Quinn got thrown into the political spotlight over night.
+In The Wrong Side of Right Kate Quinn gets thrown into the political spotlight over night.
 At first, Kate doesn’t have strong policy opinions because she never learned about political science.
 However, the more time she spends with the her father and his hardliners, the more she realizes that they don’t see eye to eye.

-Problem 1: her dad is anti-immigrant and Kate’s best friend is undocumented.
-Problem 2: her dad’s running against incumbent President Lawrence, who has a son her age named Andy…and he’s pretty cute.
-Kate has to learn that Washington is isn’t always forgiving and that the seemingly picture-perfect family might be too much to handle.
-After all, there is no such thing as perfect, even though her Senator father expects her to be.
+Problem 1: Her dad is anti-immigrant and Kate’s best friend is undocumented.
+Problem 2: Her dad is running against incumbent President Lawrence, who has a son her age named Andy…and he’s pretty cute.
+Kate has to learn that Washington D.C. isn’t always forgiving and that the seemingly picture-perfect family might be too much to handle.
+After all, there is no such thing as perfect, even though her U.S. Senator father expects her to be.

 5. Theatre: Fame, Fate and the First Kiss by Kasie West

 Like many aspiring actors, Lacey Barnes has spent years auditioning for movies.
 Finally, she’s cast in a Zombie film opposite movie star Grant James.
 However, Lacey is still in high school.
 The one thing she doesn’t want to deal with is school work.
 So when Lacey keeps blowing off her assignments, her dad hires her a relentless tutor…enter dreamboat, Donavan.